Robert Denham

 Robert Edwin Denham (August 27, 1945 – March 15, 2025) was an American lawyer known for crisis management at struggling companies.
-Denham worked with Warren Buffet to reform Salomon Brothers and prevent its insolvency after a bids-rigging scandal.
+Denham worked with Warren Buffett to reform Salomon Brothers and prevent its insolvency after a bids-rigging scandal.
 He continued as chairman and CEO of the firm until a $9 billion sale to Travelers Group.

 Biography

-Denham was born on August 27, 1945 in Dallas.
+Denham was born on August 27, 1945, in Dallas.
 He was raised in Abilene.

-He graduated magna cum laude from the University of Texas and received a Juris Doctor degree from the Harvard Law School and an M.A. in Government from the John F. Kennedy School of Government at Harvard University.
+He graduated magna cum laude from the University of Texas and received a Juris Doctor degree from the Harvard Law School and an M.A. in government from the John F. Kennedy School of Government at Harvard University.

 He was a partner in the law firm Munger, Tolles & Olson from 1973 to 1991, and again from 1998.
-He served as Chief Executive Officer of Salomon Brothers from 1992 to 1997.
-He is on the Board of Directors of the New York Times Company, Oaktree Capital Management, UGL, FEMSA and Chevron Corporation.
+He was chief executive officer of Salomon Brothers from 1992 to 1997.
+He was on the board of directors of the New York Times Company, Oaktree Capital Management, UGL, FEMSA and Chevron Corporation.

-He was the Chairman of the John D. and Catherine T. MacArthur Foundation and Vice Chairman of the Good Samaritan Hospital of Los Angeles.
+He was chairman of the John D. and Catherine T. MacArthur Foundation and vice chairman of the Good Samaritan Hospital of Los Angeles.
 He was a trustee of the James Irvine Foundation, the New Village Charter High School and the Russell Sage Foundation.

 He died of cancer on March 15, 2025.